timrobertson0122/checkout-rails/README.md

 ---------------

 * Fix CORS issues
-* Implement missing user stories - full checkout feature and order generation
+* Implement missing user stories - full checkout feature and order generation, missing promotions (quantity promos)
 * Ensure correct logic on all basket operations (slight issue with removal of voucher when more than one have been added)
 * Add images to items
 * Consider storage of item images and generated orders